 Lead developers will have many years of experience although they have about the same technical abilities as senior developers.
 What sets these lead developers apart is their ability to conceptualize, plan and build software to solve complex problems.
 They will coordinate work and implement decisions while still writing code, and this position is often seen as a transitional role to a mid-level manager position.

-The difference with technical architects is that while they will still occasionally write code, an architect’s main responsibility is designing complex systems that will then be carried out by other developers.
+The difference with technical architects is that while they will still occasionally write code, an architect’s primary responsibility is designing complex systems that other developers will then carry out.
 Lastly, an architect is a technical position and usually not a transitional role.
 Technical architects are often considered the highest position on the technical career ladder.

 Development Team Lead, Software Development Manager